gvsurenderreddy/OCHproxy/README.md

 1. Clone the Git repository.
 2. Install python2.
-3. Use `python2 setup.py` to install dependencies.
+3. Use `python2 setup.py install` to install dependencies.

 ## Usage
 Use `python2 ochload.py` to start the server.
 After the first run, a file named `config.json` is generated.